JustKappaMan/Helpful-Information/information/linux/Configure-PostgreSQL-on-Linux-Mint.md

 ---

 Authentication methods details:
-* `trust` - anyone who can connect to the server is authorized to access the database;
+* `trust` - anyone who can connect to the server is authorized to access the database
-* `peer` - use client's operating system username as database username to access it;
+* `peer` - use client's operating system username as database username to access it
-* `md5` - password-base authentication.
+* `md5` - password-base authentication